At DS Legal we are committed to safeguarding and preserving the privacy of our visitors. Find out more

 UK Data Privacy/Data Protection Law changed significantly on 25th May 2018.

-The General Data Protection Regulation (or GDPR for short) is a positive step towards you having more control over how your data is used and how you are contacted by us.
+towards you having more control over how your data is used and how you are

-If you are an individual, the rights you have under the GDPR include the following:
+If you are an individual, the rights you have under the UK GDPR include the following:

 - The right to be informed

 - The right of access

 - The right to rectification

 - Rights in relation to automated decision making and profiling.

 We have therefore updated our privacy notice to reflect these changes.

 We use your personal data to help us provide an excellent client service, which includes tailoring the information we share with you to help ensure that it’s relevant, useful and timely.